Rainbow lorikeet: As a pest

 Many fruit orchard owners consider them a pest, as they often fly in groups and strip trees containing fresh fruit.
 In urban areas, the birds create nuisance noise and foul outdoor areas and vehicles with droppings.

-The rainbow lorikeet was accidentally released into the southwest of Western Australia near the University of Western Australia in the 1960s and they have since been classified as a pest.
+The rainbow lorikeet was accidentally released into the southwest of Western Australia near the University of Western Australia in the 1960s, and they have since been classified as a pest.
 They have a major impact there by competing with indigenous bird species, including domination of food sources and competition for increasingly scarce nesting hollows.
-Bird species such as the purple-crowned lorikeet, the Carnaby's black cockatoo, and the Australian ringneck are adversely affected or displaced.
+Bird species such as the purple-crowned lorikeet, Carnaby's black cockatoo, and the Australian ringneck are adversely affected or displaced.

 A feral population was established in New Zealand after a resident of the North Shore, Auckland, illegally released significant numbers of captive-reared birds in the area in the 1990s, which started breeding in the wild.
 By 1999, a self-sustaining feral population of 150–200 birds had been established in the region, proving that they could survive and adapt to the New Zealand environment.
 The Department of Conservation, concerned that rainbow lorikeets would outcompete native honeyeaters and by the possible threat to pristine island habitats such as Little Barrier Island, began eradicating the feral population in 2000.
-The Ministry for Primary Industries Bio-security, in partnership with DOC and regional councils, now manages rainbow lorikeets under the National Interest Pest Response initiative.
+The Ministry for Primary Industries Bio-security, in partnership with DOC and regional councils, now manages rainbow lorikeets under the National Interest Pest Responses initiative.
 The aim of the response is to prevent rainbow lorikeets from becoming established in the wild.
 Late in 2010, five of these birds were discovered living in the Mount Maunganui area.
-They were fed for a few days before being trapped by a Ministry of Agriculture & Fisheries contractor.
+They were fed for a few days before being trapped by a Ministry of Agriculture and Fisheries contractor.

 Diseases

 Lorikeet paralysis syndrome

-A syndrome of uncertain etiology affects rainbow lorikeets every year.
-Every year in southeast Queensland and northeast New South Wales thousands become paralysed, most significantly, unable to fly or eat.
-Because this problem is highly seasonal—occurring only October–June and most intensively December–February—it is likely this is a form of plant poisoning.
+A syndrome of uncertain etiology affects rainbow lorikeets every year; in southeast Queensland and northeast New South Wales, thousands become paralysed, most significantly, unable to fly or eat.
+Because this problem is highly seasonal—occurring only October–June and most intensively December–February—this likely is a form of plant poisoning.
 This pattern suggests it is due to the fruits of an unknown plant, which only blooms from the spring to autumn, and most intensively in the summer.